infiniflow/infinity/docs/references/http_api_reference.md

 **POST** `/databases/{database_name}/tables/{table_name}`

-Creates a table in a specified database.
+Creates a table with a specified name and defined fields (columns) within a given database.
+If the table already exists, the action taken depends on the `create_option` parameter.

 ### Request